11 Monarchs Crowned While They Were in Diapers

 Babies sure are cute.
 But do they make good world leaders?
 Here's a peek at some of history’s youngest rulers and their reigns.

-In 1995, Oyo became the youngest monarch in the world.
-He was three years old.
+In 1995, Oyo became the youngest monarch in the world; he was 3 years old.
 When the coronation ceremony began, the toddler slid off the throne, ran away, and hid in his mother's lap.
 Nowadays, he sits more comfortably.
-He rules the Toro Kingdom, a southwestern patch of Uganda that 2 million people call home.
-The 20-year-old oversees a cabinet and is advised by Uganda’s President, Yoweri Museveni.
+He rules the Toro Kingdom, a southwestern part of Uganda that 2 million people call home.
+The now-27-year-old oversees a cabinet and mainly oversees cultural duties.

-China's last emperor was one of its youngest: In 1908, Puyi became emperor at two years old.
-When the crowning ceremony began, Puyi (standing next to his father) had to be carried to the throne by his father.
+China's last emperor was one of its youngest: In 1908, Puyi became emperor at 2 years old.
+When the crowning ceremony began, Puyi, who was chosen had to be carried to the throne by his father.
 The king-to-be was scared, and he kicked, clawed, and cried the entire time.
-When Puyi was six years old, a revolution erupted and the Chinese dynasty crumbled.
+When Puyi was 6 years old, a revolution erupted and the Chinese dynasty crumbled.

 Some babies shake rattles.
 Others shake up politics.
-Pomare III did both: he became King of Tahiti at 17 months.
+Pōmare III did both: he became King of Tahiti in 1821 at 17 months.
 His mother acted as his regent, but the little king didn't last.
-He died at the age of five from an unknown disease and was succeeded by his 14-year-old sister, who ruled for the next 50 years.
+He died at the age of 5 from an unknown disease and was succeeded by his 14-year-old sister, who ruled for the next 50 years.

 Henry VI was the bouncing baby king of not one, but two countries.
-In 1422, an eight-month-old Henry became England's youngest King.
-Two months later, he became France’s King.
-He didn't keep the latter title for long.
+In 1422, an 8-month-old Henry became England's youngest king.
+Two months later, he became king of France, but he didn't keep the latter title for long.
 By 1429, Joan of Arc had helped the French take the country back.
 England eventually lost the Hundred Years' War, and Henry literally went insane.
 When he recovered, the War of the Roses erupted, and Henry landed on the losing side again.
 When he was 43, Henry was locked away in the Tower of London, where he eventually died.

 John I became King of France the day he was born (his father had died four months earlier, in July 1316).
 Unfortunately, John’s reign was one of the shortest in history: he died five days later.
 His Uncle Philip, who served as regent, took over the throne.
 Some suspect that Philip poisoned the infant king.